SeanDrum/antistasi-docs-preview/reference/missions.md

 ### Steal Or Destroy Heli

 **Description:** Attack an enemy airbase to steal or destroy an enemy helicopter.
 Helicopters provide significant tactical advantages, so denying them to the enemy is strategically valuable.

+**How to Complete:** A crashed helicopter spawns at a location near the target airbase (damaged at 80% health).
+The crash site is surrounded by sandbags and may have an ammo box nearby (for non-attack helicopters).
+Enemy forces guard the crash site.
+You must either destroy the crashed helicopter or repair and steal it before the time limit expires.
+If it's an attack helicopter and you fail, there are additional timing penalties.

 **Success:**
 - **Money**: 300 € (normal) / 600 € (difficult)